Table of contents

 Dangers - Intolerances - Side effects

 As with other pulses, raw pigeon pea seeds contain protein inhibitors (typsin and chymotrypsin) and amylase inhibitors, which impair the activity of digestive enzymes and can therefore cause digestive losses.
 Oligosaccharides such as stachyose, raffinose and verbascose are also contained in raw pigeon peas and can cause flatulence.
-These substances should be inactivated before consumption, e.g. by soaking, germinating or cooking.
+These substances should be inactivated before consumption, e.g. by soaking, sprouting or cooking.
 Soaking reduces nutrient-defying substances, particularly oligosaccharides and members of the raffinose family.
-1 Phytic acid, which insoluble binds minerals absorbed in the human stomach and intestines such as calcium , magnesium , iron and zinc , 10 is also reduced by soaking.
+1 Phytic acid, which insoluble binds minerals absorbed in the human stomach and intestines such as calcium, magnesium, iron and zinc, 10 can also be reduced by soaking.
 A longer soaking time also means a greater reduction in phytic acid.
+Read more about this in our article Phytic acid or phytate and soaking or sprouting.

-Some people can react allergically or with intolerances to the consumption of pulses such as pigeon peas.
-The spectrum of allergies is individual and can change over time.
-11 Pulses are cross-reactive with grass pollen.
+Some people react allergically or with intolerances to the consumption of pulses such as pigeon peas.
+11 The spectrum of allergies is individual and can change over time.
+Pulses are cross-reactive with grass pollen.
 An existing allergy to pollen from grass or grains can thus cause sensitization to pulses.
-12 A distinction must be made between real allergies and intolerance reactions.
+12 A distinction must be made between real allergies and intolerance reactions (intolerances).
 Real allergies often occur immediately after eating the food and are manifested by severe itching in the mouth or a burning sensation in the throat.
 Food intolerances, on the other hand, manifest themselves during digestion, e.g. through flatulence or cramps.
-11

 Folk medicine - naturopathy